Best Interests of the Child: A Universal Test

 It is the child’s right to a parent who will look after his or her best interests.
 That right creates a moral imperative for the natural and adoptive parents of the child which in turn benefits society’s stability and security.

 ‘Best interests of the child’ has over the years of judicial inquiry and interpretation become a broad concept with wide-reaching implications from physical care of a child inclusive of that child’s psychological, emotional, intellectual, and spiritual welfare.
-It is a principal which is purely child focussed.
+It is a principle which is pure child-focussed.
 It promotes the child’s right to thrive, be educated, and receive quality care until the child becomes financially self- sufficient.

 More than 500 references of the term “best interests of the children” can be found in legislation across Canada http://ow.ly/z18tm.
 The principle is prominently set out in legislative preambles to adoption and child welfare statutes.
 It also is stated in the Ontario Family Law Act relating to parental decision making and visiting provisions negotiated in domestic contracts.
 The best interests test is not limited to within Canada’s borders; it is an internationally recognized and accepted legal principle.